Demystifying Artificial Intelligence (AI)

 Court dockets contain data on events and outcomes in litigation – every filing, motion, and ruling is recorded there.
 Before advanced analytics and AI came along, predicting how a judge might rule on a motion, for example, typically relied on the personal or institutional experience of a lawyer or firm.

 Now, AI allows much more comprehensive (and likely accurate) predictions based on larger data sets.
 This is courtesy of AI’s ability to wrangle knowledge beyond the scope of one lawyer’s experience.
+Tools like Litigation Analytics provide the data-driven insights necessary to craft superior case strategies.

 One of the challenges in this space is that court dockets data requires a great deal of cleanup.
 For example, there are differences and inconsistencies from court to court and even within the same court.
 Cleaning up that data is a big part of the value that legal publishers such as Thomson Reuters bring to the table.
 The old rule of “garbage in, garbage out” is especially important in AI, where the underlying data can be invisible from the end user.
 Thus, a prerequisite for AI applications is trusted, processed data that’s been optimized by people with legal domain expertise.